 - a) That they should integrate into their surroundings by reinforcing existing connections and creating new ones; whilst also respecting existing buildings and land uses along the boundaries of the development site.
-Developers must demonstrate how they have had regard to movement (vehicular, pedestrian, and cycle). - b) That they are integrated with good access to public transport to help reduce car dependency and support public transport use. - c) Development proposals should seek to create a place with a locally inspired or otherwise distinctive character.
+Developers must demonstrate how they have had regard to movement (vehicular, pedestrian, and cycle). - That they are integrated with good access to public transport and pedestrian and cycle routes to help reduce car dependency and support public transport use. - c) Development proposals should seek to create a place with a locally inspired or otherwise distinctive character.

 - d) That they take advantage of and integrate with existing topography, landscape features (including water courses), wildlife habitats, existing buildings and site orientation. - e) Buildings should be designed and positioned, with landscaping, to define and enhance streets and spaces. - f) Development proposals should be designed to make it easy for people to find their way around and to recognise distinctive places. - g) Streets should be designed in a way that encourage low vehicle speeds and allow the streets to function as social spaces. - h) Resident and visitor parking should be sufficient and well integrated so that it does not dominate the street.
 Car parking must meet minimum standards, as set out by North Yorkshire County Council.
 In addition, frontages must not be entirely dedicated to car parking, but should provide for appropriate and significant public and private open space and landscaping, reflective of local character. - Public and private spaces should be clearly defined and designed to be attractive, well managed and safe.
-There should be suitable private outdoor amenity space for new dwellings. - j) There should be adequate external storage space for bins and recycling facilities as well as for cycles. - k) Affordable homes should be designed to be well integrated with existing and other new housing development.
+There should be suitable private outdoor amenity space for new dwellings. - j) There should be adequate external storage space for bins and recycling facilities as well as for cycles. - k) Affordable homes should be designed to be well integrated with existing and other new housing development. - k))) Reduce energy usage where applicable though the adoption of sustainable design principles.
+Developments to implement environmentally friendly features where possible.